SIGN UP FOR NEWSLETTER

 Carefully add the polymer clay softener until the clay is the desired consistency.
 If you accidentally use too much clay softener, try leaching some out of your creation by using heavy books to press your clay between sheets of paper.

 Before using Sculpey® Clay Softener & Thinner, you first need to know why your clay is hard.
-Does your clay have a rock-like texture?
+Does your clay feel hard and coarse like a rock?
+This could be a result of old age and over-exposure to air.
+Old clay that has lost some of its plasticizers may need more work to come back to life.
 Or is it just a bit firm because it's cold?
-Old clay that has lost some of its plasticizers may need more work to come back to life.
-Firm clay that is merely cold, however, may just require some heat to loosen it up.
+Cold temperatures cause clay to become firm, but working it out with your hands can add enough heat to loosen it up.

 So, how can you tell the difference between old and firm polymer clay?
 Use the squish test.
 Pick up a piece of clay and squeeze it.
-All polymer clay should be compressible to some extent if it is fresh — even if it's cold.
-If the polymer clay block does not give way, then it's either partially cured, old or have been exposed to too much heat.
+Fresh polymer clay will always be malleable — even cold clay.
+If the polymer clay block does not give way, then it's either partially cured, old or has been exposed to too much heat.

 After trying the squish test and determining that your clay is indeed old or has not been stored correctly, it is time to soften the clay with Sculpey® Clay Softener & Thinner.
 Warm up the clay by hitting it with a mallet or other heavy object.
 This will get any plasticizers left in the old clay working.
 Then, add the Clay Softener & Thinner one drop at a time.

-Do you still have questions about how to use Clay Softener & Thinner?
-Contact a Sculpey® representative today by filling out a general inquiry form.
+Do you still have questions about how to use Sculpey® Clay Softener & Thinner?
+You can contact a Sculpey® representative today by filling out a general inquiry form.

-If you're ready to get started with a new crafting project, order polymer clay softener online or purchase Sculpey® clay today.
+If you're ready to start a new crafting project, order polymer clay softener online or purchase Sculpey® clay today.